Sajid-Mahir/SSI/README.md

 LEDGER_URL=http://dev.greenlight.bcovrin.vonx.io ./run_demo faber
 ```

 This will take few minutes and should run faber and show a QR code to the terminal.
+You may see this video provided in this repo to understand, How the process works.